philipayates/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Phil Yates is an associate professor of statistics at DePaul University in Chicago, Illinois.
-His research interests include statistical applications in environmental sciences, hydrology, sports, political science, and statistics education.
+His research interests include statistical applications in environmental sciences, hydrology, sports, biostatistics, nursing, public health, political science, and statistics education.